How to Get the Real Client IP Through Nginx/Apache Proxy?

 proxy_set_header Connection "Upgrade";

-# This part is used to pass the actual client IP through the HTTP header
+# This part uses http headers to transparently pass the real client IP

 proxy_set_header X-Real-IP $remote_addr;